 The ATA, among other trucking groups, is in favor of the latter speed options of 65 and 68 mph.
 They say forcing trucks to move any slower would cause serious safety concerns.
 It is a well-known fact that larger vehicles moving at slower speeds are forced to interact with faster vehicles.
 This increased interaction makes highway collisions far more likely.

 At Staver Accident Injury Lawyers, P.C., we understand how devastating a car accident can be.
 You may have been forced to quit your job because of an injury, or perhaps your medical bills are astronomical.
 Whatever the circumstances, you deserve to be compensated for your damages.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call (312) 236-2900 to speak with our lawyers.
 We will listen to your side of the story and do everything in our power to get you the funds you need.
 Let us help you put your life back on track.